ochosteve08/Treblle-API-Security-Hackathon/readme.md

 - User Registration: Users can create an account by providing their details such as username, email, and password.
 - User Login: Registered users can log in using their credentials.
-- Authentication: Authenticated users can access protected routes to create, fetch, update, and delete todo items.
+- Authentication: Authenticated users can access protected routes to create, fetch, update, and delete tasks.
-- Create todo list: Authenticated users can create new todo list by providing details such as title, description.
+- Create a task: Authenticated users can create new task by providing details such as title, description.
-- Update todo list: Authenticated users can update existing todo list by modifying the details such as title, description.
+- Update a task: Authenticated users can update existing task by modifying the details such as title, description.
-- Delete todo item: Authenticated users can delete a todo item from their list of todo list.
+- Delete a task: Authenticated users can delete a task from their list of tasks.

 ## Technologies Used